nilskre/CommonPlayground/docs/use_cases/UC1_Post_Session.md

 # Use-Case Specification: Posting a Session

-# 1. Posting a Sesson
+# 1. Posting a Session

 ## 1.1 Brief Description
 This use case allows users to post a session onto the session overview page.
 A session should include all important information that is necessary for other users.
 If a user wants to post a new session he needs to fill in the template, which includes the points: